aws-ia/ecs-blueprints/examples/backend-service/README.md

 # ECS backend service with service discovery

 This solution blueprint creates a backend servie that **does not** sit behind a load balancer.
 The backend service has a service discovery name registered with AWS Cloud Map.
 Other services running in this cluster can access the backend service using the service discovery name.
-There are two steps to deploying this service:
+Below are steps for deploying this service:

 * Deploy the [core-infra](../core-infra/README.md).
 Note if you have already deployed the infra then you can reuse it as well.
+* In this folder, copy the `terraform.tfvars.example` file to `terraform.tfvars` and update the variables.
-* Deploy the terraform templates in this repository using `terraform apply`
+* Deploy the terraform templates in this repository using `terraform apply`.
+* To test the backend service access using service discovery, deploy the [lb-service](../lb-service/README.md) along with providing the name of this backend service.

 <p align="center">
   <img src="../../docs/backend-service.png"/>